-Equine Assisted programs promote physical and emotional growth in persons suffering from ADD, Anxiety, Autism, Cerebral Palsy, Dementia, Depression, Grief, eating disorders, traumatic brain injuries and many other health issues.
+Equine Assisted programs promote physical and emotional growth in persons with ADD, Anxiety, Autism, Cerebral Palsy, Dementia, Depression, Grief, eating disorders, traumatic brain injuries.

 Therapeutic Riding